Progress report for ENE20-162

 Five farmers with experience in mentorship join the Advisory Team which includes Project Team members and team initiates monthly calls to plan Northeast listening sessions in collaboration with service providers, conducts initial educational resource research and assessment, and begins planning Year 1 Workshop in Maryland.

-The project team (collaborators) and project advisors have been meeting monthly (second Tuesdays of the month at 3pm EST) since the project launched and continued to meet monthly during 2021 and 2022.
-Average monthly attendance at meetings have 8-10 attendees participating.
-For the Project Advisory team, several have been unable to engage in the project due to COVID-19 constraints/overwhelm.
-They have been consulted individually to inform about project progress and several participated in the national FIELD Schools (2020, 2021, and 2022), attended the Mentor Training Toolkit launch in December 2020, participated in the UMD Mentor Trainings in January 2021 and MOFGA Trainings in January/February 2022, contributed outreach to recruit participants for the StoryMap project, and supported development and input to the Glynwood trainings held in November 2022.
-We will continue to assess their ability to participate moving forward.
-Four of the five proposed Advisory Team members are farmers and their time is limited, though several have been incorporated as speakers to the educational programs offered.
+The project team (collaborators) and project advisors met monthly (second Tuesdays of the month at 3pm EST) since the project launched and continued to meet monthly during 2021, 2022, and intermittently in 2023 as we wrapped up the project.
+Average monthly attendance at meetings had 8-10 participants.
+For the Project Advisory team, several were unable to engage regularly in the project due to COVID-19 constraints/overwhelm.
+They were consulted individually to inform about project progress and several participated in the national FIELD Schools (2020, 2021, 2022, and 2023), attended the Mentor Training Toolkit launch in December 2020, participated in the UMD Mentor Trainings in January 2021 and MOFGA Trainings in January/February 2022, contributed outreach to recruit participants for the StoryMap project, and supported development and input to the Glynwood trainings held in November 2022.
+We reached out to Advisors to help circulate the follow up evaluation survey in fall 2023.
+Four of the five proposed Advisory Team members are farmers and their time was limited, though several have been incorporated as speakers to the educational programs offered.

 At least 1,000 producers and 60 agricultural service providers become aware of or exposed to at least ten existing mentor resources collected from either the Northeast or other regions featuring mentoring best practices.
 Resources are shared through posts and targeted outreach by service providers to at least 15 listservs in the Northeast region, along with an advertisement asking for participation of mentors in state listening sessions hosted by project team.